|Mrs Boyle||Mr Austin (Head of Year)|

 To view the English objectives that we will cover this year, please click on the link below:

 In Year One we do all our Maths using practical equipment such as various household objects and Numicon.
-In the first term most of our Maths will be about addition and subtraction.
+In the first couple of terms most of our Maths will be about numbers to 10 and addition and subtraction.
 The children will begin to record their number sentences using +, - and = when they are ready.
 At home you could take part in simple investigations, for example "How many ways can you make the number 6?"
 5+1, 4+2, 6+0 etc. The children will also learn how to write their numbers correctly and begin to write these in words as well, such as one, two, three.
 They will also be learning their number bonds to 10 and 20 by heart.

 Other ideas to help at home are to: